aflueckiger/KED2021/assignments.md

 - Bash scripts: `SURNAME_KED2021_NR.sh`
 - Python scripts: `SURNAME_KED2021_NR.py`

 The script follows the order of the tasks in the assignment.
-In addition to the commands you have used to come up with a solution, you also provide a short, yet concise explanation of the actual solution as a comment (lines starting with `#`).
+In addition to the commands you have used in your solution, you also provide a short, yet concise explanation to your solution.
+You should include these comments directly in the script by starting the line with `#`.

 Please use the following examples as template:

 ### Bash